reviewboard/rbtools/docs/rbtools/workflows/clearcase.rst

 You'll now need to go to the URL and fill out the :guilabel:`Summary`, :guilabel:`Description`, or any other fields.

-If you have :ref:`default reviewers <default-reviewers>` set up, they'll be assigned automatically, but you can also specify the people or groups you want to review your change.
+If you have :ref:`default reviewers <rb:default-reviewers>` set up, they'll be assigned automatically, but you can also specify the people or groups you want to review your change.